Student Visa

 Financial Requirement

-As a part of your Student visa application, you will need to prove that you have enough funds to cover the first year’s tuition fees and maintenance costs.
+As part of your Student visa application, you must prove that you have sufficient funds to cover your first year’s tuition fees and living expenses in the UK.

 Exceptions: